Year 7 (11+)

-Once registered, we endeavor to give you as much insight into our school as possible to help with the decision making process.
-You will be invited to school events such as concerts and fairs and you will have acces to our weekly newsletter to give you a regular insight into school life.
+Once registered, we endeavour to give you as much insight into our school as possible to help with the decision making process.
+You will be invited to school events such as concerts and fairs and you will have access to our weekly newsletter to give you a regular insight into school life.

 The Selection Process

 Entry into the Senior School in Year 7 is subject to all girls passing the Year 7 Entrance Examination that is held in the January of the year of entry.
 The Entrance Examination comprises English, Mathematics, Non-Verbal Reasoning and an informal Interview.
 We also make time for some fun activities on the examinations day so that girls can relax and get to know the other candidates.

 Girls personally receive full details of what to expect on the exam day, including a personal timetable and Q&As.
 We find this really helps them to feel more relaxed on the day and many enjoy their time with us.
 A fundamental principle that runs through our entire school is that relaxed and happy girls give of their best and this is as true of the admissions process as it is anywhere else - we start our relationship with the girls as we mean to go on.

 The Entrance Examination targets levels 4-6 of the National Curriculum and, as a rough guide, our intake sits in the top 50% of the ability range.

 For all applicants, we request a reference from a student's existing school.

 Scholarships at 11+

 Academic, Art, Music, Drama and Sport Scholarships are available at 11+.
 Academic Scholarships are based on performance in the Entrance Examination on 9th January 2019 only.
 For other scholarships, candidates are required to submit the additional Scholarship Registration Form by the closing date of 12th November 2018.